Glazed Donut Recipe

 dipping donut in bowl of glaze

-Storing Glazed Donuts
+Storage Directions For Glazed Donuts

 Just like store bought donuts, the homemade versions don’t taste very good the next day and are better eaten fresh within 18 hours of making them.
-If you are going to store them, make sure they are on a plate or in a box, gently covered with foil or plastic wrap.
+If you are going to store them, make sure they are on a plate or in a box, gently covered with aluminum foil or plastic wrap.
 You can absolutely reheat in the microwave 10 seconds to bring a little life back to them the next day, but would highly recommend enjoying immediately.

 glazed donuts on cooling rack

-More Donut Recipes You Will Love
+More Donut Recipes You Will Love!

 So, there you have it!
 My tried and true simple recipe for Glazed Donuts that I’m sure you will love!
 While they are a bit of a labor of love, they are well worth it.
 I highly recommend doubling the recipe because you will want to share these.
 Enjoy, friends!